ionify/ionify/info/story.md

 ## discovery

-The breakthrough came in 2007 when I discovered, via diligent experimentation 👨🏽‍💻, that it was possible to interface with anonymous objects via interaction with & implicit activation of their type conversion! 🙌🏾
+The breakthrough came in 2007 when I discovered, via diligent experimentation 👨🏽‍💻, that it was possible to interface with anonymous objects via interaction with & implicit activation of their automatic type conversion! **Impossible is Nothing** 🙌🏾

 ```javascript
 ;